 When a client program wants to access a server by its domain name, it must find out how to translate the domain name into an actual routable ip address that it can use to communicate.
 It needs to know this information in order to get or send information to the server.

 Some applications, including most web browsers, maintain an internal cache of recent queries.
-This is the first place the application will check, if it has this capability, in order to find the IP address of the domain in question.
+This is the first place the application will check in order to find the IP address of the domain in question.
 If it does not find the answer to its question here, it then asks the system resolver to find out what the address of the domain name is.

 The system resolver is the resolving library that your operating system uses to seek out the answer for DNS queries.
 In general, system resolvers are usually what we consider stub resolvers because they are not capable of much complexity beyond searching a few static files on the system (like the /etc/hosts file) and forwarding requests to another resolver.